 Available or current treatment guidelines

 Pulmonary rehabilitation is a comprehensive intervention based on a thorough patient assessment followed by patient-tailored therapies, including medical management, exercise, education, and behavioral modification, to improve the physical and emotional condition of COPD patients and promote long-term adherence to health-enhancing behaviors.7 Optimum programs include direct supervision, ongoing feedback, and last from 6-8 weeks.16 It has been shown to be the most effective therapeutic strategy to improve shortness of breath, health status, and exercise tolerance.15 Generally, treatment guidelines aim to improve life quality and participation, optimize functional status, reduce symptoms, reduce health care costs, and promote a healthy lifestyle.9 Given the worldwide scope of COPD, guidelines for a standardized evidence-based approach to treatment was published in 2001, revised in 2013 and 2017, and 2021.1,2 There has been some evidence that telerehabilitation is safe and has similar benefits as center based pulmonary rehabilitation.22 However, the evidence base is still evolving, and there are currently no best practices established.

 At different disease stages

 Pulmonary rehabilitation is appropriate at all stages of COPD.
 In the early stage, education is most important to emphasize smoking cessation, which can alter disease progression.
 Although pulmonary rehabilitation does not improve lung function or gas exchange directly, it aims to optimize the function of other body systems so that the effect of lung dysfunction is minimized.
 Exercise training lowers ventilatory demand, slowing the respiratory rate at a given level of performance.
 In patients with COPD, a slow respiratory rate prolongs expiratory time and decreases dynamic hyperinflation, resulting in less dyspnea.
 Exercise training usually combines endurance and strength for both upper and lower limb muscles.
 Strengthening exercises are particularly important for patients with evident muscular atrophy.
 Interval training promotes the best compliance, especially for symptomatic patients, but high-intensity training is encouraged.
 Pulmonary precautions should be included with the exercise prescription for all COPD patients because exercise can trigger dyspnea.
 Training specific to breathing would be the purse-lip breathing technique to maintain airway pressure, keeping airways open through exhalation.
-Additionally, the emphasis on deep breathing in yoga exercise has been shown to increase tidal volume, oxygen saturation, and decrease dyspnea.
-Unless specific ventilatory muscle weakness is present, routine strengthening of these muscles is not recommended.
 The use of medications should be appropriate to the stage of the disease and the symptoms.
 In the early stage, short-acting bronchodilators, such as albuterol, can be given as inhaled medication.
-For patients with excessive sputum production, chest physical therapy or use of an acapella is helpful.
 In a later stage, inhaled long-acting anticholinergic or beta-2 agonists are recommended.
 In the next stage, inhaled corticosteroids can be added.
 In patients with severe resting chronic hypoxemia, long-term oxygen therapy improves survival.
 Pulmonary rehabilitation should be given to all COPD patients with COVID-19.
 With its core components, including exercise training combined with disease-specific education, pulmonary rehabilitation improves exercise capacity, symptoms, and quality of life across all grades of COPD severity.16,23,24,25

 Pulmonary rehabilitation can occur in a variety of settings and individualized intervention at any stage and has been shown to improve dyspnea, reduce hospitalizations among patients with a recent exacerbation, and reduce symptoms of depression and anxiety.16 Unlike stable COPD, hospitalized patients with acute exacerbation of COPD (AECOPD) are unwell, anxious and breathlessness.
-Although difficult, early pulmonary rehabilitation can reduce deconditioning, should be time limited, and commenced at the bedside. .20 Systematic reviews have shown that among patients who have had a recent exacerbation (within 4 weeks from prior hospitalization), pulmonary rehabilitation can reduce readmissions and mortality.21 Pulmonary rehabilitation ranks as one of the most cost-effective treatment strategies with an estimated cost per quality adjusted life year (QALY) of $2,500 – $10,500.22 In the United States the estimated direct costs of COPD are $32 billion and the indirect costs $20.4 billion.23
+Although difficult, early pulmonary rehabilitation can reduce deconditioning, should be time limited, and commenced at the bedside.20 Systematic reviews have shown that among patients who have had a recent exacerbation (within 4 weeks from prior hospitalization), pulmonary rehabilitation can reduce readmissions and mortality.21 Pulmonary rehabilitation ranks as one of the most cost-effective treatment strategies with an estimated cost per quality adjusted life year (QALY) of $2,500 – $10,500.22 In the United States the estimated direct costs of COPD are $32 billion and the indirect costs $20.4 billion.23

 Coordination of care

 A coordinated pulmonary rehabilitation program should be individualized to the patient’s illness and severity and health literacy.
-It includes smoking cessation and irritant avoidance.
-Good nutrition will maintain a healthy weight, and exercise as mentioned above.
+It includes smoking cessation and irritant avoidance, dietary counseling and good nutritional status promotes a healthy weight, and exercise as mentioned above.
 Psychologic services enhance coping skills and anxiety control.
 Medical support for treatment of respiratory exacerbations and assessment to determine the need for supplemental oxygen or noninvasive positive pressure ventilation is also needed.

 Patient & family education